-The Melbourne Law School accepts applications from JD and the Master of Law (LLM) level students (this includes European students in the fourth and final years of a five-year combined LLB/LLM degree and European students in their fourth or fifth years of a law programme that does not follow the Bologna model).
+The Melbourne Law School accepts applications from JD and LLM level students (this includes European students in the fourth and final years of a five-year combined LLB/LLM degree).
 All incoming exchange students seeking to enrol in JD or LLM subjects must provide written proof that they are studying at a graduate level.

 Incoming students may:

 Students wishing to learn about common law methodology should consider enrolling in Legal Method and Reasoning and/or Obligations.
 An alternative option is the MLM subject Fundamentals of the Common Law (LAWS70217); however, this subject has a strict quota and places are limited.

 Please note that quotas are in place in both the JD and MLM programs.
 As a result, subject selections may only be approved on a provisional basis prior to arrival in Australia.
 Enrolment into subjects is dependent on the availability of places.

 Study Abroad and Exchange students will be subject to the relevant course rules for subjects they undertake.
 These rules include assessment, attendance requirements, and assignment extensions.

 Subjects offered within the Doctor of Medicine program are not open to Study Abroad or Exchange students, with the exception of MEDS90028 - Principles of Clinical Practice 3 Oslo.
 This subject is only available to approved medical students from the University of Oslo in Norway as part of a faculty-specific exchange agreement.

 Medical students interested in undertaking a clinical placement in a metropolitan, regional or rural hospital affiliated with the Melbourne Medical School should carefully read the information outlined on the faculty web page: http://medicine.unimelb.edu.au/study-here/clinical_elective and follow the instructions.